Trained quantum neural networks are Gaussian processes: Noisy training of quantum neural networks

-\end{assumption}
+\end{assumption} }

-\begin{remark} The meaning of (\ref{conditioned}) is the following: once we are at time $t$, we perform the measurements of the output of circuit and we build an the estimator $g^{(t)}(\Theta)$ such that its expectation value is $\mathcal{L}(\Theta)$ whatever the output of $\{g^{(0)},g^{(1)},\dots,g^{(t-1)}\}$ was.
+\begin{remark} The meaning of (\ref{conditioned}) is the following: once we are at time $t$, we perform the measurements of the output of circuit and we build an the estimator \modifica{$g^{(t)}(\Theta_t)$} such that its expectation value is \modifica{$\nabla_\Theta\mathcal{L}(\Theta)$} whatever the output of \modifica{the measurements employed to determine} $\{g^{(0)},g^{(1)},\dots,g^{(t-1)}\}$ was.
 This is what we physically ask. \end{remark}

 The aim of the following theorem is to show that, with a bound on the variance which is polynomial in the number of qubits, an unbiased estimator of the gradient of the MSE loss is suitable to achieve an exponential convergence to the global minimum with a lazy evolution of the parameters.\\ The idea is to compare the stochastic evolution with the exact one.
 In \autoref{sgdstrategy}, a tentative strategy is depicted on the left.
 Given an initial vector of parameters $\Theta_0$, the stochastic evolution of the parameter is represented by the violet curve (the parameter vectors are called $\Theta_t$), while the deterministic evolution with the exact gradient is the blue curve (the parameter vectors are called $\tilde \Theta_t$), which is known to converge to the global minimum by Theorem \ref{graddesc0}.
 We could try to bound the distance between the two curves using some arguments based on the triangle inequality.
 However, some problems may arise. \begin{enumerate} \item At each time step $t>0$, the point $\Theta_t$ at which the estimator of the gradient is computed is different from the point $\tilde\Theta_t$ at which the exact gradient is computed; this means that, even if the exact evolution is close to a minimum ($\nabla_\Theta\mathcal{L}(\tilde\Theta_t)\leq \epsilon$), the estimated distance $\|\Theta_t-\tilde \Theta_t\|_\infty$ would affect the upper bound on $\nabla_\Theta\mathcal{L}(\Theta_t)$ with a bias due to a rough triangle inequality argument, i.e.